jasp-stats/jasp-desktop/Resources/Help/analyses/ldnegbinomial.md

 - Cumulative distribution function: Displays the cumulative distribution plot

 ### Options

-- Range of x from ... to ... : Defines the limits of the x-axis of the probability density plot and cumulative distribution plot, and the limits of the y-axis of the quantile plot.
+- Range of x from ... to ... : Defines the limits of the *x*-axis of the probability density plot and cumulative distribution plot.
-- Highlight density: Highlights the probability density on the probability density plot and cumulative distribution plot at specified values of x
+- Highlight mass: Highlights the probability density on the probability density plot and cumulative distribution plot at specified values of x
-- Highlight probability: Highlights the probability in between the specified values of x in the density plot (area under the curve), and highlights the cumulative probability at the specified values in the cumulative distribution plot
+- Highlight cumulative probability: Highlights the probability in between the specified values of x in the density plot (area under the curve), and highlights the cumulative probability at the specified values in the cumulative distribution plot
-- Interval: Select the bounds of the interval to display: Density is highlighted at the lower and upper bounds, the probability is displayed for the specified interval.
+- Interval: Select the bounds of the ordered set to display: Density is highlighted at the lower and upper bounds, the probability is displayed for the specified interval.

 ## Generate and Display Data
 - Variable name: Specify the name of the variable.
-Once filled, creates an empty column in the current data set.
+Once filled, creates a column with samples drawn from the specified distribution in the current data set.
 - Number of samples: Specify the number of samples.
 - Draw samples: Sample from the theoretical distribution.